Netflix Not Working on Roku: How to Fix [2023]

 This might sound a bit weird, but sometimes when I am playing a game on my Nintendo Switch in the near vicinity of a Roku device, it causes a disruption in connectivity on my Roku.

 A quick fix is to just turn off the WiFi on the Switch.
-I found that not having a lot of wireless accessories in near proximity to my Roku device also helps.
+I found that not having a lot of wireless accessories in near proximity to Roku also helps.

-If you have successfully checked the basics and the issues still persist, then the problem must be with Roku or the Netflix app in Roku OS.
+If you have successfully checked the basics and the issues still persist, then the problem must be with Roku or the Netflix app.

-I will take you through some key steps to troubleshoot your Roku device.
+I will take you through some key steps to troubleshoot this issue on your Roku device.

 Check for Updates